-Canaccord Adams' revenue is generated from commissions and fees earned in connection with investment banking transactions and institutional sales and trading activity, as well as trading gains and losses from Canaccord's principal trading operations.
+Canaccord Genuity's revenue is generated from commissions and fees earned in connection with investment banking transactions and institutional sales and trading activity, as well as trading gains and losses from Canaccord's principal trading operations.
 Accordingly, this revenue is directly affected by the level of corporate and institutional activity and general economic, market and business conditions in Canada and internationally.
 Furthermore, revenue from Canadian operations includes revenues generated from four business sub-segments: Capital Markets, International Trading, Registered Traders and Fixed Income.

-Canaccord's revenue and income for both Canaccord Adams and Private Client Services is cyclical and experiences considerable variations from quarter-to-quarter and year-to-year due to factors beyond Canaccord's control.
-Our business is affected by the overall condition of the North American and European equity markets, including the seasonal variance in these markets.
-Historically, North American capital markets have been slower during the first half of our fiscal year, when we typically generate approximately 35% to 40% of our annual revenue.
-Conversely, during the second six months of our fiscal year, we have typically generated 60% to 65% of our annual revenue.
-Due to weaker than usual markets in Q3/09 and Q4/09, approximately 58.8% of fiscal 2009 revenue was generated during the first half of fiscal 2009.
+Canaccord's revenue and income for both Canaccord Genuity and Canaccord Wealth Management is cyclical and experiences considerable variations from quarter-to-quarter and year-to-year due to factors beyond Canaccord's control.
+The business is affected by the overall condition of the North American and European equity markets, including the seasonal variance in these markets.
+Historically, North American capital markets have been slower during the first half of the fiscal year, when we typically generate approximately 35% to 40% of the annual revenue.
+Conversely, during the second six months of the fiscal year, we have typically generated 60% to 65% of the annual revenue.

-Canaccord Adams operates out of 12 offices internationally and provides a broad range of research, sales and trading, and investment banking services to its clients.
-Canaccord Adams has developed comprehensive investment banking knowledge and expertise, and strong research capabilities in the following industries: Mining and Metals, Energy, Technology, Life Sciences, Consumer, Real Estate, Infrastructure, and Sustainability.
+Canaccord Genuity operates out of 11 offices internationally and provides a broad range of research, sales and trading, and investment banking services to its clients.
+Canaccord Genuity has developed comprehensive investment banking knowledge and expertise, and strong research capabilities in the following industries: Mining and Metals, Energy, Technology, Life Sciences, Consumer, Real Estate, Infrastructure, and Sustainability.

-The integrated team at Canaccord Adams provides comprehensive and high quality services to its corporate and institutional clients in:
+The integrated team at Canaccord Genuity provides comprehensive and high quality services to its corporate and institutional clients in: